loudonadam/bonsai-tracker-react/README.md

 npm run dev
 ```

 By default Vite serves the app at `http://localhost:5173`.
+If you access the UI from another device, pass `--host 0.0.0.0` to `npm run dev` and update `VITE_API_URL` so the browser can reach your backend.

 ## Image handling